 12 FUNDING CATEGORIES FEDERAL FUNDS STATE FUNDS OTHER STATE AND LOCAL FUNDS 1.
 Preventive Maintenance and Rehabilitation Yes Yes No 2.
 Metro and Urban Area Corridors Yes Yes No 3.
 Non-Traditionally Funded Projects No Yes Yes 4.
 Statewide Connectivity Corridors Yes Yes No 5.
 Congestion Mitigation and Air Quality Yes No No 6.
 Structures Replacement (Bridges) Yes Yes No 7.
 Metropolitan Mobility and Rehabilitation Yes No No 8.
 Safety Yes Yes No 9.
 Transportation Alternatives Yes No No 10.
 Supplemental Transportation Projects Yes Yes No 11.
 District Discretionary Yes Yes No 12.
-Strategic Priority Yes Yes No federal sources state funding State funds are appropriated by the Texas Legislature through the State Highway Fund Other state & local funds include the Texas Mobility Fund, bond revenue, concessions and regional toll revenue, and local funds
+Strategic Priority Yes Yes No categories is primarily from Federal funds are appropriated by Congress through the Federal Highway Trust Fund State funds are appropriated by the Texas Legislature through the State Highway Fund Other state & local funds include the Texas Mobility Fund, bond revenue, concessions and regional toll revenue, and local funds